Eddio0141/UniTASTestClients/README.md

 If you need things such as a prefab or an empty scene you need to:
 - Declare an instance field and make sure its serializable, by making it `public` or giving it the `SerializeField` attribute
 - Give the field an "injection attribute", which is named as `InjectSomeResource` such as `InjectScene`

+#### Movie tests
+- On the C# side you should place the test in the `Movie` namespace
+- Movie tests are ran from test-runner code, check below for more information

 ### To make sure everything is defined correctly
 In unity, click on the `Test` button at the top of the editor window